margo/specification/system-design/specification/specification-version-management.md

 - Making any validations stricter
 - Changing authentication/authorization rules

-### Non-Breaking Changes
+#### Non-Breaking Changes

-The following types of changes would not result in a new API contract version in the specification:
+The following are example changes not resulting in a new API contract version in the specification:

 - Adding new endpoints, properties/fields, or parameters
 - Adding optional parameters